Jenguk42/CCNA/First Hop Redundancy Protocols.md

 	PCs will connect to the internet through R2, like this:
 	![[Pasted image 20240829210022.png]]
 - If the old active router comes back online, by default it won’t take back its role as the active router.
 It will become the standby router.
-	- The current active router will not automatically give up its role because FHRPs are ‘non-preemptive’.
+	- The current active router will not automatically give up its role because FHRPs are ‘non-pre-emptive’.
-	- You can configure ‘preemption’, so that the old active router does take back its old role.
+	- You can configure ‘pre-emption’, so that the old active router does take back its old role.

 Summary:
 1. An Active and a Standby router are set by Hello messages.
 2. The two routers share a virtual IP addresses and a MAC addresses.
 Active router takes the frames forwarded by the PCs.
 3. If the Active router fails, the Standby router becomes the active router and asks the switches to update their MAC address tables through Gratuitous ARP messages.
-4. FHRPs are ‘non-preemptive’, so even if the former active router returns, the current active router will not automatically give up its role.
+4. FHRPs are ‘non-pre-emptive’, so even if the former active router returns, the current active router will not automatically give up its role.
 ## Three Major FHRPs
 ![[Pasted image 20240829212338.png]]
 Functionality of each is very similar!
 ### 1. HSRP (Hot Standby Router Protocol)
 - Cisco proprietary, can only be run on Cisco
 - **Active** and **Standby** router are elected.
+- Refer to [[Router CLI Commands#HSRP Configuration]] for configuration.
 - Two versions, V1 and V2:
 	- Version 2 adds IPv6 support and increases the number of groups that can be configured.
 	- Versions 1 and 2 are not compatible, so all routers using the protocol should be using the same version.